15 Common Website Errors Many Businesses Make!

 - Don’t overlook thumb-driven design.

 Don’t forget that mobile users are navigating without a mouse and keyboard.
 When they hold a phone, it’s with the fingers cradling the back of the phone and the thumbs doing all the work.
-For best usability, make sure all elements are within easy thumb reach and consider moving navigation and other critical components to the bottom of the screen on mobile devices.
+For best usability, ensure all elements are within easy thumb reach and consider moving navigation and other critical components to the bottom of the screen on mobile devices.

 - Do use large, tappable buttons.

 Remember that mobile users are on touch screens and tap clicks are not as accurate as mouse clicks.
-For the best possible user experience, be sure to design your page with mobile users in mind by making clickable elements large enough on all devices.
+For the best possible user experience, design your page with mobile users in mind by making clickable elements large enough on all devices.
 This practice will ensure you retain a mobile-friendly website experience.

 4. User Expectations